jating0000la/Process-Sutra-2026/replit.md

 - ✓ Added lunch break consideration (1-hour break at 12:00-13:00) in all TAT calculations and simulations
 - ✓ Created interactive simulation dashboard with throughput analysis, performance metrics, and visual timeline
 - ✓ Simulator includes queue time, processing time, lunch breaks, and efficiency calculations
+- ✓ Added task transfer functionality to flow rules system allowing tasks to be reassigned between users
+- ✓ Enhanced flow rule creation with transfer options including transferable flag and target email lists
+- ✓ Implemented task transfer API endpoint with validation and tracking of transfer history
+- ✓ Added transfer UI in task management with dialog for selecting target email and reason
+- ✓ System now tracks original assignee, transfer timestamp, and transfer reason for audit trail